-- New residential development (including subdivisions of land) that disturbs one acre of land area or more; - New non-residential and mixed-use development where 10,000 square feet of land area or more is 2. disturbed; and - 3.
+- 1. New residential development (including subdivisions of land) that disturbs one acre of land area or more; - 2.
+All residential subdivisions of land except exempt subdivisions, transfer plats, and minor subdivisions creating only one lot; - 3.
+New non-residential and mixed-use development where 10,000 square feet of land area or more is disturbed; and - 4.
 There is a grade differential of nine inches or more between adjacent lots either prior to or after grading or other construction activity, regardless of the size of the lot.

-В. Land Disturbance
+B. Land Disturbance

-- The standards pertaining to the land disturbance, including deposition of fill, in Section <>, Standards for Land Disturbance, shall apply to all new development in the County, including construction of single-family detached dwellings on individual lots. - 2.
-The standards for land disturbance shall also apply to any land disturbing activities on an existing nonresidential, mixed-use, or multi-family development site after [insert the effective date of this Ordinance].
+- The standards pertaining to the land disturbance, including deposition of fill, in Section 7.2, Standards for Land Disturbance, shall apply to all new development in the County, including construction of single-family detached dwellings on individual lots. - 2.
+The standards for land disturbance shall also apply to any land disturbing activities on an existing non-residential, mixed-use, or multi-family development site after February 4, 2019.

-7.1.3 STORMWATER MANAGEMENT PLAN REQUIRED
+7.1.3.
+STORMWATER MANAGEMENT PLAN REVIEW